backdrop-contrib/tatsu/README.md

 ### Recommended (as reflected in screenshot)

-- Move /themes/tatsu/tatsu_hero
-  to   /layouts/tatsu_hero
-  If you want the benefits of multiple hero regions with color support
 - Go to /admin/appearance/list and set Tatsu to default theme

+To get benefits of color module support for multiple hero regions enable tatsu_hero layout
+- Move from: /themes/tatsu/tatsu_hero
+- Move to:   /layouts/tatsu_hero

 Go to /admin/structure/layouts/manage/home
 - Remove "Primary Navigation" block from Header region